balancer/code-review/erc4626/BeefyWrapperReview.md

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.

-The Wrapper is a minimal proxy which means that it has a hardcoded implementation address so by definition nothing can be upgraded.

 ## Conclusion
 **Summary judgment: USABLE**